-- 1. Prior to each submittal, carefully review and coordinate all aspects of each item being submitted. - Verify that each item and the submittal for it CONFORMS IN ALL RESPECTS to the specified requirements. - 3.
+- 1. Prior to each submittal, carefully review and coordinate all aspects of each item being submitted. - 2.
+Verify that each item and the submittal for it CONFORMS IN ALL RESPECTS to the specified requirements. - 3.
 By affixing his signature to each submittal, the Contractor certifies that THIS COORDINATION HAS BEEN PERFORMED. - 4.
-The Contractor shall stamp the shop drawings as "Approved" or "Approved as Noted" before submitting to Architect/Owner for review.
+The Contractor shall stamp the shop drawings as "Approved" or "Approved as Noted" before submitting to Architect/Owner for review. - 5.
+The Architect and Engineer is under NO obligation to participate with Construction Management Software such as Procore or similar software.

-A. "Equals" and "Substitutions"

-- The Contract is based on the standards of quality established in the Contract Documents.
+- A. "Equals" and "Substitutions" - The Contract is based on the standards of quality established in the Contract Documents.
 Requests for substitutions will be considered when submitted according to the procedures set forth below. - a.
 Particularly with regard to MAJOR materials, equipment or methods proposed for the Work as set forth in the Contract Documents, Contractor's request(s) for approvals of "equals" not specifically named in the Contract Documents MUST BE SUBMITTED IN WRITING with supporting documentation, and in the hands of the Architect/Owner prior to contract award.
 Telephone requests for consideration of proposed "equals" will not be accepted. - b.
 On other items of Work, Contractor may request consideration of substitution, when submitted in writing with supporting documentation within thirty (30) days following the Notice to Proceed.